Fred Kerley flies into Florence via Grenada; Diamond League stream info

 “[I] work on a lot of specific stuff in Grenada to get me to the level I need to be when Budapest comes around,” Kerley said, referring to August’s world championships in the Hungarian capital, where he will bid to become the first man to repeat as world 100m champion since Bolt in 2013 and 2015.

 Francique recruited Kerley to Texas A&M out of junior college in 2015.
 When Kerley turned pro in 2017, he moved to the ALTIS training facility in Arizona.
 After a year, he went back to Francique at College Station — “It didn’t work out for me.
 I won’t say anything bad about the program,” he said in 2019, according to Track and Field News.
-Kerley has since moved to Florida, but Francique still coaches him remotely from Texas.
+Kerley has since moved to Florida, but Francique still coaches him remotely from South Carolina and with him for meet travel.

 Kerley has trained in Grenada’s national stadium in St. George’s, which in 2017 was named after James.
 But a more unique venue for Kerley is a paved hill near the home of one of Francique’s friends.

-Note: Correction: An earlier version of this story reported that Francique is based in Texas.
-He moved from Texas to South Carolina.